 How Do Cybercriminals Find and Exploit Zero-Day Vulnerabilities?

-Cybercriminals have a variety of methods to discover and exploit zero-day vulnerabilities:
+Cybercriminals employ a range of sophisticated methods to discover and exploit zero-day vulnerabilities, often staying ahead of security measures:

 Who Are the Common Targets of Zero-Day Attacks?